emlid/emlid-docs/docs/reach/common/reachview/base-mode.md

 - **Message Type 1006** provides the earth-centered, earth-fixed (ECEF) coordinates of the antenna reference point (ARP) for a stationary reference station and the height of the ARP above a survey monument.
 It is the second mandatory message to turn on after GPS 1002.

 - **Messages 1097 (GALILEO), 1107 (SBAS), 1117 (QZSS), 1127 (BeiDou)** are MSM7 (Multiple Signal Messages).
-MSM7 are high precision messages which contains a complete set of RINEX observations with extended resolution.
+MSM7 are high resolution messages that provide the same information for each GNSS system: pseudorange, phase-range, doppler, SNR.
 That means that you should turn on only one message of choosen system to get all data about it.

 !!! tip ""
 	Remember, that you can not use GLONASS and BeiDou systems together.

-!!! tip ""
-	* Use 1117 QZSS message if you are located in East-Southeast Asia and Australia.
-	* Use 1107 SBAS message if you are located in Noth America, Europe, North Africa, Near East, South Asia and East Asia, Russia
-	* Use 1127 BeiDou message if you are located in Asian region and Australia.

 ## Base position